razziel89/mealie-addons/README.md

 For the following examples, it is assumed that your `mealie-addons` server can be reached via `http://mealie-addons`.
+A document download using a filter can be triggered by accssing an endpoint containing appropriate query parameters with a browser.
 Replace that URL with your own.

 - Order recipes by name in ascending order and export to EPUB: